rohangpta/rohangpta.github.io/content/about/index.md

 {{< imgresize "img/rohan.jpg" "250x250" "Nico Müller" >}}

 Hi!
-I'm Rohan Gupta and I'm currently a student at the University of Pennsylvania studying [Networked and Social Systems Engineering](https://www.nets.upenn.edu/), which is an irrelevant and irreverent version of Computer
-Science here at Penn.
+I'm Rohan Gupta and I'm a student at the University of Pennsylvania studying [Networked and Social Systems Engineering](https://www.nets.upenn.edu/), which is a slightly irreverent version of Computer Science here at Penn.
 Here's to hoping its future is [bright](https://xkcd.com/1413/).

 I'm mostly a software and technology person.
-I like reading about tech on Twitter, jumping down [debugging rabbitholes](http://pennlabs.org/blog/false-promises/), House music, and the occasional walk or two.
+I like reading about tech online, jumping down [debugging rabbitholes](http://pennlabs.org/blog/false-promises/), House music, excessively sweetened coffee, and the occasional walk or two.

 I worked at [Stripe](https://stripe.com) on caching for their ML infra layer as well as [Neuroflow](https://www.neuroflow.com/) on their suite of data science products.
-I enjoyed the infrastructure and performance related work I was exposed to and will be hopefully doing more of that at [Five Rings](https://fiverings.com/) and [Citadel Securities](https://www.citadelsecurities.com/) in 2023.
+I enjoyed the infrastructure and performance related work I was exposed to and will hopefully be doing more of that at [Five Rings](https://fiverings.com/) and [Citadel Securities](https://www.citadelsecurities.com/) in 2023.